LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## 2\.1 Concepts foundations: ways of storing data.
+## 2\.1 Concepts foundations: ways of storing data

 There are many types of databases, the most common types are: